maneesh51/Benchmark-Tasks/README.md

 </p>

 ### 1.1 Description of data
 The Train and Test data files have 5 columns in total.
 The first column represents the time, 2nd and 3rd columns consist of the time evolution of the Duffing oscillator's position and velocity given by: $q1(t)$ and $q2(t)$ respectively.
-4th column contains the time evolution of external periodic forcing and 5th column has its amplitude.
-The train set contains data for two external forcing amplitudes, $f\in[0.46,0.49]$ and the test set consists for a total of five forcing amplitudes, $f\in[0.2,0.35,0.48,0.58,0.75]$.
+4th column contains the time evolution of external periodic forcing and 5th column has its amplitude that remains constant during the system evaluation time that is set to 250 by default.

 ### 1.2 Data loading
-The training (`DORA_Train.csv`) and testing (`DORA_Test.csv`) data are provided in the repository that can be loaded with `PlotData.py` file.
+The training (`DORA_Train.csv`) and testing (`DORA_Test.csv`) data are provided in the repository that can be loaded with the `ReadData.py` file.
+The train set contains data for two external forcing amplitudes, $f\in[0.46,0.49]$ and the test set consists of a total of five forcing amplitudes, $f\in[0.2,0.35,0.48,0.58,0.75]$

 ### 1.3 Model Evaluation
 The success of the prediction model will depend on the extrapolation of system behavior outside the external forcing used for training.
-The system response characteristics for the external forcing is quantified in terms of amplitude and mean of the $q1^{2}(t)$, which can be obtained using a provided function `Signal_Characteristic`.
+The system response characteristics for the external forcing are quantified in terms of amplitude and mean of the $q1^{2}(t)$, which can be obtained using a provided function `Signal_Characteristic`.
 The prediction performance can be quantified in terms of average and maximum vibration amplitude Mean Squared Error (MSE) in the steady-state time ($t*=20s$):

 a) Response Amplitude Error = MSE[ Max(  $q1_{prediction}^{2}(t>t*)$  ), Max( $q1_{original}^{2}(t>t*))$ ]

 b) Response Mean Error = MSE[ Mean( $q1_{prediction}^{2}(t>t*)$ ), Mean( $q1_{original}^{2}(t>t*))$ ]

 ### 1.4 Description of files
-The training (DORA_Train.csv) and testing (DORA_Test.csv) data for the DORA task can be generated, plotted and saved by running the DORA_generator.py file from the command (or Anaconda) prompt.
+The training (`DORA_Train.csv`) and testing (`DORA_Test.csv`) data for the DORA task can be generated, plotted and saved by running the DORA_generator.py file from the command (or Anaconda) prompt.
 User can give the evaluation time (default 250) and choose to plot (0:No, 1:Yes(Default)) the data using the command:

 ```python DORA_generator.py -time 250 -plots 1```